arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 - **Display Controller**: ST7789, controlled via SPI.
 - **Touch Controller**: FT6336U, controlled via I2C.

-The display can be programmed using the **M5GFX** library, which is included as a dependency in the board package.
+The display can be programmed using the **M5GFX** library, which can be installed using the Arduino IDE Library Manager.

 Here is an example to display touch input as text on the screen: